A well-built fireplace with a roaring fire is all that we want to enjoy on a chilling winter evening.

 Using one or the other of these strategies, I always try to get my firewood for free if I can – because it saves me a lot on my bills every year.

 7 Easy Ways for Getting Cheap Firewood Near You

 If you’re new to buying firewood, it’s essential to know that not all types of wood are suitable for burning.

-So, make sure that when you look for cheaper or freely accessible wood options, you get the hardwoods, such as oak, hickory, or ash.
+So, ensure that when you look for cheaper or freely accessible wood options, you get the hardwoods, such as oak, hickory, or ash.